typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 The loop tries to read a line from the client, and if successful then it checks the line content.
 If empty it finishes the method, if not it sends back the line through the writer and loops back to the beginning.
+And what happens if we find any error in the `reader.readLine()` call?
+Well, `IO` will catch the exception and will short-circuit the evaluation, this method would then return an `IO` instance carrying the caught exception.
 Easy, right :) ?

 So we are done with our `echoProtocol` method, good!
 But we still miss the part of our server that will list for new connections and create fibers to attend